“Mentoring is not an extra curricular activity, it is vital for cultivating an enriching, inclusive community.” Diana Olin.

 The Waterway Management Twinning Program is a structured mentoring program, focusing on improving the on-ground delivery of current Victorian riparian restoration projects.
 Victoria has Catchment Management Authorities (CMAs), industry, non-government and community groups independently developing and delivering different approaches for similar riparian restoration outcomes.
 This Program provides an opportunity for the most effective approaches to be shared and adopted between all those working in waterway management across the State.
-We are delighted that through the support of the Victorian Department of Environment, Water, Land and Planning and River Basin Management Society, the Waterway Management Twinning Program has funding for 2017 and has nine mentor/mentee partnerships now underway.

 The Waterway Management Twinning Program objectives are to: